nishizumi-maho/nishizumi-setups-sync/README.md

 configure how setups are imported.
 The window resizes automatically to fit all options.
 Each setting is saved in `user_config.json` for the next run.

+Only the **iRacing Setups Folder** and **Backup Folder** fields expect full paths.
+Every other folder input should contain just a folder name that will be created or monitored inside each car directory.

 * **iRacing Setups Folder** – root folder that stores all car setup folders.
+  Select the full path using the folder browser.
 * **Enable backup** – when checked, a copy of new files is stored in the specified backup folder each time the program runs.
 * **Backup Folder** – directory where backups are placed when backup is enabled.
+  Provide the full path here.
 * **Enable logging** – write operations to a log file during execution.
 * **Log File** – path of the file used when logging is enabled.
 * **Import Mode** – choose **Zip Import** to unpack a ZIP file,